-Most studies (58 studies, 30%) only examined one species ('single-species' studies) with one study dealing with 16,583 species (mean = 118, SD = 1,241, median = 3; Fig. 1 A).
-The most popular biological group among vertebrates was mammals (65% studies), followed by birds (27%), fish (17%), reptiles (8%) and amphibians (2%); Fig. 1 B; some studies studied more than one class so that percentages do not total 100%.
-Thirty-five species were used in single-species studies.
-Here, the most popular study species were tigers (Panthera tigris), pandas (Ailuropoda melanoleuca) and koalas (Phascolarctos cinereus).
-In single-species studies, images of 13 species were used for individual recognition (re-identification) analyses, and these studies were dominated by mammals, especially large carnivores, cetaceans and primates (Fig. 1 D).
+Most studies (58 studies, 30%) only examined one species ('single-species' studies) with one study dealing with 16,583 species (mean = 108, SD = 1,155, median = 3; Fig. 1 A).
+The most popular biological group among vertebrates was mammals (66% studies), followed by birds (27%), fishes (17%), reptiles (7%) and amphibians (2%) (Fig. 1 B; some articles studied more than one class so that percentages do not total 100%).
+Forty-six species were used in single-species studies.
+Here, the most popular study animals were tigers (Panthera tigris), pandas (Ailuropoda melanoleuca) and koalas (Phascolarctos cinereus).
+In single-species studies, images of 16 species were used for individual recognition (re-identification) analyses, and these studies were dominated by mammals, especially large carnivores, cetaceans and primates (Fig. 1 D).